tomazberisa/locklock-web/source/index.html.md

 Welcome to the Locklock documentation!

-The easiest was to describe Locklock is Lock-as-a-Service - a REST API for simple distributed locking.
+The easiest was to describe Locklock is Lock-as-a-Service - a REST API for simple distributed locks.

 Acquiring a lock is as easy as `POST`ing to an endpoint, and releasing that same lock is done by `DELETE`ing that same endpoint: